cuonghd97/cuonghd97/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AIT
+- 🔭 I’m currently working on FPT Software
 - 📫 How to reach me: [personal website](https://the-semicolon.dev/)